Perry Mason: Character

-The HBO series presents him as being a private detective, becoming a lawyer by necessity in order to salvage the case he's working on.
+The HBO series presents him as a private detective who becomes a lawyer to salvage the case he is working on.
 In this series, he lives on what remains of a dairy farm which has been in his family for at least two prior generations.
-He is also a veteran of World War I, having been discharged with a "blue ticket" (i.e. with negative connotations), probably because he mercy-killed some comrades who were about to die from a poison gas attack which they were too severely wounded to escape.
-Episode 1 shows Mason with a tattoo of the Cross of Lorraine with the number 79 and the inscription "infantry", indicating he was an infantryman in the 79th Division whose emblem of the cross signifies its service in France during the war.
+He is also a veteran of World War I, having been discharged with a "blue ticket" (i.e. with negative connotations), after reportedly mercy-killing comrades who were severely wounded in a poison gas attack and unable to escape.
+In the first episode, Mason is shown with a tattoo of the Cross of Lorraine with the number 79 and the inscription "infantry", indicating he was an infantryman in the 79th Division whose emblem of the cross signifies its service in France during the war.
 Mason is also an alcoholic, divorced father who is struggling to maintain ownership of his deceased parents' farm.

 Novels

-Julian Symons noted that Erle Stanley Gardner "had spent more than twenty years practicing law in California, and the knowledge he gained was put to good use in the Perry Mason stories, which hinge on points of law, forensic medicine or science as clever as a watch mechanism … and also the total lack of characterization".
+Julian Symons noted that Erle Stanley Gardner "had spent more than twenty years practicing law in California, and the knowledge he gained was put to good use in the Perry Mason stories, which hinge on points of law, forensic medicine, or science as clever as a watch mechanism … and also the total lack of characterization".